Guitar player and Hifi enthusiast, geologist, and “computerphile” (link to Bio)

 A website about some of my interests.
-The ones at the sides here are those who are giving me most satisfaction today: Musica, both when I play with my friends and when I listen to it on my Hifi system. .
+The first two here are those who are giving me most satisfaction today: Music, both when I play with my friends and when I listen to it on my Hifi system.

 “Geologica” is a journey to discover our planet from the point of view of a geologist (reminds me of “Galactica” – I just liked it).
 It is aimed at divulgation but I admit that it is not easy to read.
 The hope is that it will be useful both to those who accidentally want to know more, and to any students who may find it helpful.